Tabish-Asad/Excel-dashboard/README.md

 #Sales Performance Analytics Dashboard
+## project objective
-##To provide a clear view of regional sales performance and employee target achievements, highlighting progress and gaps for data-driven decision-making.
+To provide a clear view of regional sales performance and employee target achievements, highlighting progress and gaps for data-driven decision-making.